i-am-bee/acp-mcp/README.md

 </div>

-The **ACP to MCP Adapter** is a lightweight standalone server that acts as a bridge between two AI ecosystems.
-The **Agent Communication Protocol (ACP)** supports agent-to-agent communication and collaboration, while the **Model Context Protocol (MCP)** connects AI models to external data sources, tools, and applications.
+The **ACP to MCP Adapter** is a lightweight standalone server that acts as a bridge between two AI ecosystems: **Agent Communication Protocol (ACP)** for agent-to-agent communication and **Model Context Protocol (MCP)** for connecting AI models to external tools.
+It allows MCP applications (like **Claude Desktop**) discover and interact with ACP agents without direct ACP implementation.

-This adapter lets MCP-based applications, like **Claude Desktop**, discover and interact with ACP agents, without needing to implement ACP directly.
-It works by connecting to your ACP server, discovering available agents, registering them as MCP resources, and exposing a tool to run them.

-## Capabilities
+## Key Features

 - Makes ACP agents discoverable as MCP resources
 - Exposes ACP agent runs as MCP tools